 The Distinguished Graduate Award recognizes an exceptional alumnus who embodies the university's mission within personal and professional efforts.

-In order to be considered for nomination of this award, you should:
+To be considered for this award, you should:

-- Award may, but will not necessarily, be awarded annually.
+- The award may, but will not necessarily, be awarded annually

 All materials are to be submitted in one complete packet on the award nomination form.
 Late or incomplete submissions will not be considered.